Mennaalazaz/Laptop_price_predictor/README.md

 You can typically install these using pip:
 `pip install pandas numpy matplotlib seaborn scikit-learn`

-## File Structure

-.
-├── laptop_price_predictor.ipynb # Jupyter notebook with the analysis and model training ├── laptop_data.csv # Original dataset
-├── df.pkl # Pickled processed DataFrame
-├── pipe.pkl # Pickled trained model pipeline
-└── README.md # This file

-## Future Work
-*   **Hyperparameter Tuning:** Optimize the parameters of the chosen model (or other models) using techniques like GridSearchCV or RandomizedSearchCV.
-*   **Try More Advanced Models:** Explore models like Random Forest, Gradient Boosting (XGBoost, LightGBM, CatBoost), or Neural Networks.
-*   **Advanced Feature Engineering:**
-    *   Extract CPU clock speed or generation.
-    *   More detailed GPU categorization.
-*   **Cross-Validation:** Implement k-fold cross-validation for more robust model evaluation.
 *   **Deployment:** Create a simple web application (e.g., using Flask or Streamlit) to serve the model for interactive predictions.
 IGNORE_WHEN_COPYING_START
 content_copy